Can Au Pairs Have a Second Job or Side Income?

-A Second Job for Au Pairs – What is Allowed?
+Tl;dr Second Jobs for Au Pairs

 Is applying for a second job as an Au Pair a good idea?